syncfusion-content/xamarin-docs/Xamarin/SfChart/Localization.md

 ## Localize at application level

 You can also localize the text at application-level regardless of the language selected on the device.
 The following platform-specific codes are needed to localize the text at application-level.
-Use the dependency services to set this from .NET Standard project.
+Use the [`DependencyServices`](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/app-fundamentals/dependency-service/introduction) to set this from .NET Standard project.

 {% highlight C# %}